joelvaneenwyk/power-platform-source-control/README.md

 1. [TODO] check you haven't accidentally forgotten to export a new `pbit` from your `pbix`
 2. commit `apples.pbit.vcs` to git
-3. (optionally) ignore `apples.pbit` and `apples.pbix` or [TODO] replace them with chksums (or a link to a file store of all versions? depending on your CI.
+3. (optionally) ignore `apples.pbit` and `apples.pbix` or [TODO] replace them with checksums (or a link to a file store of all versions? depending on your CI.
 TODO: can we actually create an `apples.pbit.history` folder to contain these?
 This would ensure no `pbit` is ever over-written.)

 Now, suppose your colleague had also made a change to the same report.
 Then a `git pull` and `git diff` might show something like this: